logoSouthwest Environmental Limited

 Where a dwelling is reached by a lift, it should be fully accessible in accordance with the specification below.

-Movement in hallways and through doorways should be as convenient to the widest range of people, including those using mobility aids or wheelchairs, and those moving furniture or other objects.
-As a general principle, narrower hallways and landings will need wider doorways in their side walls.
+Movement in hallways and through doorways should be as convenient to the widest range of people, including those using mobility aids or wheelchairs.
 The width of doorways and hallways should conform to the specification below.

 There should be space for turning a wheelchair in dining areas and living rooms and basic circulation space for wheelchair users elsewhere.